Kalenjin people: Initiation

-Kalenjin initiates in seclusion in the jungle in Nakuru, Kenya.

 The initiation process is a key component of Kalenjin identity.
 Among males, the circumcision (yatitaet) and initiation (tumdo) process is seen as signifying one's transition from boyhood to manhood and is taken very seriously.
 On the whole, the process still occurs during a boys pre-teen/early teenage years though significant differences are emerging in practice.
 Much esotericism is still attended to in the traditional practice of initiation and there was great uproar amongst Kalenjin elders in 2013 when aspects of the tradition were openly inquired into at the International Court.
 Conversely a number of contemporary Kalenjin have the circumcision process carried out in hospital as a standard surgical procedure and various models of the learning process have emerged to complement the modern practice.
 For orthodox, urban and Christian traditions the use of ibinwek is in decline and the date has been moved from the traditional September/October festive season to December to coincide with the Kenyan school calendar.

 The female circumcision process is perceived negatively in the modern world (see: FGM) and various campaigns are being carried out with the intention of eradicating the practice among the Kalenjin.
 A notable anti-FGM crusader is Hon.
 Linah Jebii Kilimo.